Is it ever a good idea to issue an ultimatum? Relationship experts weigh in

 The exploratory concept is not for the faint of heart, but it does keep viewers pinned to the couch.
 In this new release, fans witness couples at a crossroads—one party is ready to move forward, the other is ready to move on.

 It sounds like a fairly common romantic occurrence.
 However, most of us are not usually placed in a situation where our love is tested...with the help of a temporary S.O.
-Oh, and did we mention actual partners are all within striking distance, keeping company a test lover of their own?
+Oh, and did we mention actual partners are all within striking distance, keeping company with a test lover of their own?

 Needless to say, we shuffled our TV schedules accordingly for this one, but the show did get us thinking about our love lives.
 What happens if we cannot quite get on the same page with our S.O.?
 What if there are sexual discrepancies?
 How should lifestyle differences be approached?